kc-workspace/kcws-js/common/reviews/api/github-actions.api.md

 // @public
 export class SystemContextPlugin implements ISystemContextPlugin {
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@kcws/github-actions" does not have an export "_addPath"
-    //
-    // (undocumented)
     addPath(additionalPath: string): void;
-    // (undocumented)
     addPaths(...additionalPaths: string[]): void;
     // (undocumented)
     readonly dependencies: readonly [];